eloj/radix-sorting/README.md

 On the plus side, we have now decoupled the size of the auxiliary buffer(s) from the size of the objects in the input array.
 Yes, we need to allocate a buffer twice the _length_ of that when we're sorting by value, but we only need room for two indeces per entry, so the _size_ of the auxilary buffer(s) is directly related to the number of objects being sorted.
-In other words, if we're sorting fewer than 2^16 objects, we can use 16-bit indeces to save space and improve cache behaviour.
+So for example, if we're sorting fewer than 2^16 objects, we can use 16-bit indeces to save space and improve cache behaviour.